sidkuma24/sidkuma24.github.io/_includes/CV.md

 I am a 2nd Semester Computer Science Masters Student at San Jose State University.
-I have spent most of my time here building web application using JavaScript and applying deep learning in my projects.
+I have spent most of my time here building web applications using JavaScript and applying deep learning in my projects.
 I have hands-on experience developing enterprise level web applications written in Java.
 I am also interested in building deep learning models for solving problems in computer vision and natural language processing, using CNNs, RNNs and GANs.
-I currently working on using very deep residual networks for image classification and object recongition.<br><br>
+I currently working on using very deep residual networks for image classification and object recognition.<br><br>

 ## <i class="fa fa-chevron-right"></i> Education